 How to Get There:

 Take a bus bound for Bato via Barili at the Cebu South Bus Terminal.
 Do not take the bus Bato via Oslob as this will not pass by Badian.
-One way fare is around PHP 120-130.
-Contact Mr. Sande prior to the trip so he can inform you the meet-up point.
+One way fare is around PHP 120-160.
+Inform the driver to drop you off at 7-Eleven Badian.
+Mr. Sande’s office is located on the ground floor of Ging-Ging Tourist Inn which is beside 7-Eleven.

 Things To Remember: